 The main purpose of the Ferrari F40 was to be the fastest and most exiting car on the public road.
 Initially, Ferrari wanted to sell 400 examples, but demand was so big (over 3000 people showed their interests) they expanded the production to 1311 units.

 All of the owners must’ve felt the same about driving the F40: a very expensive go-kart with an amazing amount of grip.
-Two vital qualities a race car has to have, so when Daniel Marin (manager of the French dealership Charles Pozzi) and others proposed it to Ferrari, they started making plans.
+Two vital qualities a race car has to have.
+When Daniel Marin (manager of the French dealership Charles Pozzi) and others proposed the idea of a racing F40 to the factory, they started making plans.

 1989 Ferrari F40 LM ‘IMSA GTO’

-It all started in 1989 with the F40 LM ‘IMSA GTO’, a primarily American race series.
-The F40 road car was still in production, so Ferrari searched for an external company.
-Michelotto and Ferrari collaborated on many areas before, so it was an easy pick.
+It all started in 1989 with the Ferrari F40 LM ‘IMSA GTO’.
+The IMSA is a primarily American race series.
+The Ferrari F40 road car was still in production, so Ferrari searched for an external company, which became Michelotto.
+Ferrari collaborated with them on many areas before, so it was an easy pick.

 They started out with a standard F40 and modified it to a fire-spitting racing car.
 Modifications were an engine upgrade to 780 bhp, a weight reduction of 200 kg (440 lb), racing suspension, a fully adjustable wing with gurney flap, bigger intercoolers and waste gates in the turbochargers.
 More air vents and an extensive rear diffuser were also added.
 The interior was even more stripped-out and featured a futuristic digital dashboard.